 How have your tutors supported you during your studies?

 My tutors have supported me by creating an environment where I feel both challenged and encouraged.
-They don’t just teach content they model the kind of reflective, child centred practice they want us to develop.
+They don’t just teach content – they model the kind of reflective, child centred practice they want us to develop.
 They encourage me to be reflective with my practice, which has helped understand my strengths and identify areas for development.
-Also, I feel that I have been really supported with assignments to checking in on wellbeing, they’ve made the course feel manageable and supported.
+Also, I feel that I have been really supported with assignments, and they’ve made the course feel manageable.

 How is university life beyond your studies?

 Outside of my academic work, university life has given me space to explore new interests and develop a sense of independence.
 It’s been a chance to step away from the structure of school placements and lectures and enjoy being part of a wider community.
-I have been looking after my wellbeing and learning how to balance work, rest, and social life has been just as important as the academic side.
+I have been trying to take better care of my wellbeing – learning how to balance work, rest, and my social life has been just as important as the academic side.
 It’s taught me how to set boundaries and look after myself.

 What do you enjoy the most about student life at your campus/in the area?

-What I enjoy most about being at the University of Cumbria’s London Campus is the balance between a friendly, supportive campus environment and the energy of London right outside the door.
-I have had the chance to explore the area, being in this campus means placements, cultural experiences, and professional events are all within reach.
-Museums, galleries, parks, and educational centres become part of my learning.
+What I enjoy most about studying at the University of Cumbria’s London Campus is having a friendly, supportive campus environment but also the energy of London right on the doorstep.
+I have had the chance to explore the local area, too – the location of campus means placements, cultural experiences, and professional events are all within reach.
+Museums, galleries, parks, and educational centres have also become part of my every day learning.

-During our 2 hour lunch we go to Canary Wharf, which is a 10-minute walk from the university!
+During our 2 hour lunch break, I am able to go to Canary Wharf, which is a 10-minute walk from the university!

 What would be your top tips for people thinking of doing the same course as you?